tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/08-Stu_Portfolio_Planner/README.md

 3. Drop highly correlated stocks and keep only non-correlated stocks from the DataFrame (two stocks should be dropped).

+    **Hint:** You can do this by visually identifying high correlations, or by summing then comparing total correlation values per stock.

 4. Use the `mean` and `std` functions to calculate the annualized Sharpe ratio and assess the reward-to-risk ratio of the non-correlated stocks.

 5. Drop stocks with negative Sharpe ratios from the DataFrame (three stocks should be dropped).